Summary

 Immigration

-In 2023, Houchin voted for an amendment that would eliminate funding for immigration and refugee Assistance.[21]
+In 2023, Houchin voted for an amendment that would eliminate funding for immigration and refugee assistance.[21]

 LGBT Rights